gl-inet/docs4.x/docs/tutorials/mac_address.md

 ## Usage Scenarios

 When you connect to a public hotspot, use a random MAC address if you do not want the hotspot to know your real MAC address or to limit your access to the Internet based on it.
-Please read this guide [Connect to a Hotspot with Captive Portal](../connect_to_a_hotspot_with_captive_portal).
+Please read this guide [Connect to a Hotspot with a Captive Portal](../connect_to_a_hotspot_with_captive_portal).

 ---